coderplanets/coderplanets_web/docs/js/routing.md

-This project is built on [next.js] (https://github.com/zeit/next.js) and follows the basic [route rules] of next.js (https://github.com/zeit/next .js#routing).
+This project is built on [next.js](https://github.com/zeit/next.js) and follows the basic [next route rules](https://github.com/zeit/next .js#routing).

 Simply put, the `directory structure is the route`.
 The files under the pages directory are all the routes of the project.
 These pages support server-side rendering: